Garsonjw/AutoBreach/README.md

 ## Citation
 ```
-@article{tian2023evil,
+@article{chen2024autobreach,
-  title={Evil Geniuses: Delving into the Safety of LLM-based Agents},
+  title={Autobreach: Universal and adaptive jailbreaking with efficient wordplay-guided optimization},
-  author={Tian, Yu and Yang, Xiao and Zhang, Jingyuan and Dong, Yinpeng and Su, Hang},
+  author={Chen, Jiawei and Yang, Xiao and Fang, Zhengwei and Tian, Yu and Dong, Yinpeng and Yin, Zhaoxia and Su, Hang},
-  journal={arXiv preprint arXiv:2311.11855},
+  journal={arXiv preprint arXiv:2405.19668},
-  year={2023}
+  year={2024}
 }
 ```
 ## Contact
-For more information please contact tianyu1810613@gmail.com.
+For more information please contact 52285904015@stu.ecnu.edu.cn.